TuanNguyen1010/Meal_mapper/README.md

    * React: a JavaScript library I used to build the user interface and gather data from the Express and external APIs.
    * CSS Flexbox: a flexible box layout module I used to design flexible responsive layout structure without using float or positioning.

+  ### Testing frameworks:
+   * Jest: a JavaScript Testing Framework with a focus on simplicity.
+   * Enzyme: a JavaScript Testing utility for React that makes it easier to test the React Components' output.
+   * Supertest: a npm package that gives you get the ability to send GET, POST, PUT, PATCH and DELETE requests.

 ## To install and run the code
 * Clone the repo
 * Run $ npm install for Back-end dependecies
 * Run $ npm run client-install for Front-end dependecies

 ## Features
 - User can select date on calender to start planning